ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 The matrix here is modestly ill-conditioned and you can see that in the error from a direct solve in double precision.

+You may not get exactly the same results for this example on different hardware, BLAS, versions of Julia or this package.
+I am still playing with the termination criteria and the iteration count could grow or shrink as I do that.

 ```
 julia> A=I - 800.0*G;